rockettheme/docs/Docs/wordpress/start/rocketlauncher.md

 RocketLauncher comes complete with its own copy of WordPress and required plugins.
 You will need to provide the database and hosting support this installation will run on.
 Here is a list of our recommended requirements for any updated RocketLauncher package.

-* Apache 2.x or Microsoft IIS 7
-* PHP 5.3.x
+* PHP version 5.2.4 or greater
-* MySQL 5.0.4 or higher
+* MySQL version 5.0 or greater

 Not all packages are the same, so we recommend checking with the theme's primary documentation to make sure your setup matches its recommended requirements.